1. Introduction: The Password Manager That Became a Security Platform

 The Families plan costs $4.99 per month billed annually ($59.88/year) and includes up to 5 family members.
 Additional members cost $1/month each.
 This plan transforms 1Password from a personal tool into a household security system.

-Account Recovery is Huge: This is the feature that pushed my family from individual accounts to the Families plan.
+Account Recovery is likely the most important feature.
+This is what pushed my family from individual accounts to the Families plan.
 When my partner forgot their Master Password, I was able to initiate account recovery as a family organizer.
 On Individual plans, a forgotten Master Password means permanent data loss.
 For families with less tech-savvy members, this safety net is invaluable.

 Best For